|Program Coordinator||Arthur Gould, (845) 257-2958, firstname.lastname@example.org|

-- Three letters of recommendation from practicing school administrators.
+Three letters of recommendation from practicing school administrators.

 - Proof from the school district of at least three years teaching experience prior to graduation.

-- An essay that addresses the Interstate School Leaders Licensure Consortium (ISLLC) Standards (see at end of CAS section).
+- An essay that addresses the Interstate School Leaders Licensure Consortium (ISLLC) Standards.

 - A completed graduate application.